ncatlab/nlab-content/pages/3795.md

 Under the [[mirror symmetry]], the holomorphic bundles correspond to the [[Lagrangian submanifold]]s in the mirror, and the stability condition restricts the attention to the [[special Lagrangian submanifold]]s in the mirror.

-A more general setup is given by [[Dominic Joyce]] and by Kontsevich and Soibelman.
+A more general setup is given by Dominic Joyce and by Kontsevich and Soibelman.

 * [[Maxim Kontsevich]], [[Yan Soibelman]], _Stability structures, motivic Donaldson-Thomas invariants and cluster transformations_, [arXiv:0811.2435](http://arxiv.org/abs/0811.2435); _Motivic Donaldson-Thomas invariants: summary of results_, [0910.4315](http://arxiv.org/abs/0910.4315)

+* [[Dominic Joyce]], Yinan Song, _A theory of generalized Donaldson-Thomas invariants_, [arxiv/0810.5645](http://arxiv.org/abs/0810.5645)

 * S. Cecotti, [[Cumrun Vafa|C. Vafa]], _[[BPS state|BPS]] wall crossing and topological strings_,
 [arXiv/0910.2615](http://arxiv.org/abs/0910.2615)